 Are you thinking of making a move to—or within—Mississauga?
 If so, you’re in good company.
 This vibrant city is attracting families from across the GTA and beyond.
 Of course, one of the best things about living here is the variety of family-friendly communities that offer an incredible quality of life.
 Before you can choose the one that’s right for you, why not learn a bit about some of the finest?

-Here are five great neighbourhoods in Mississauga that are ideal for families…
+Here are some of our favourite neighbourhoods in Mississauga that are ideal for families…

 Port Credit is one of the most in-demand communities in Mississauga.
 Its charming mix of homes—made up of heritage houses, along with many modern options—is one of the biggest reasons for that.
 Of course, the area has a lot more to offer, including lovely parks, top-notch recreation, and lively amenities.
 If you’re looking for a day on the town, you’ll love the vibrant shops, restaurants, and services along the Lakeshore.
 There’s even a Canada Day Parade for those who celebrate!
 Dining hotspots include Snug Harbour and Post Italbar, while the Port Credit Go Station provides an easy way to get around.